LoopKit/loopdocs/docs/faqs/apple-health-faqs.md

     * Repeat until all three are added
     * Tap on the Summary (bottom left icon of toolbar); Favorites show up first

+### Apple Health Storage

+!!! question "Is Apple Health access Required?"
+    There is internal *Loop* storage of all data required for the app to operate with a 7-day history.
+(This is new with version 3.)
+So using Apple Health for data storage is not 100% required for the app to operate, but it is very useful and recommended.

+    If you do not give Loop permission to use Apple Health, you will see no records in the Health app from Loop for carbohydrates, insulin or glucose.
+LoopDocs assumes permission was enabled to Apple Health.

 ## HealthKit Plots

 The health app on the *Loop* phone provides useful plots of data since you started to *Loop* with that *Apple* ID.
 Examples for insulin delivery and carbohydrates are shown in the graphic below.
 New versions of iOS modified details of the display with the same or improved capabilities.